cockroachdb/docs/cockroachcloud/authorization.md

 ### What role is assigned to new  {{ site.data.products.db }} members?
 What entitlements are included?

-Org Member is the default and only role assignable to new users as they are added to a CockroachDB Cloud organization.
+Org Member is the default and only role assignable to new users as they are added to a {{ site.data.products.db }} organization.
 This role has most minimum entitlements across all the available roles, including just the ability to view the list of available clusters and high-level organization information like ID, Name, Label etc.

 ### What is the minimum access role that can be granted on a cluster?

 Cluster Developer is the minimum access role that can be assigned to a cluster user on a cluster.
 Cluster Developers can view the details of the target cluster and can modify its IP allowlist.

-### What roles are assigned to the user that creates a CockroachDB Cloud organization and thus becomes the first and only user in that organization?
+### What roles are assigned to the user that creates a {{ site.data.products.db }} organization and thus becomes the first and only user in that organization?

-Org Member, Org Admin (legacy), and Cluster Admin are assigned to the first and only user in a CockroachDB Cloud organization.
+Org Member, Org Admin (legacy), and Cluster Admin are assigned to the first and only user in a {{ site.data.products.db }} organization.
 This is done to allow the user to perform all actions required to invite other users, create and manage clusters, configure billing, etc.

-Once the initial user has added more users to the CockroachDB Cloud organization, it is possible to assign Cluster Admin role to one or more of those users and optionally remove that role from the initial user.
+Once the initial user has added more users to the {{ site.data.products.db }} organization, it is possible to assign Cluster Admin role to one or more of those users and optionally remove that role from the initial user.

 {{site.data.alerts.callout_info}}
 In a future release, Org Admin (legacy) role will be deprecated in favor of more fine-grained roles for separately administering organization-level user-management functions, cluster management functions, and billing management functions.